Living in Nashville

 The arts are alive and well in Nashville.
 The city is home to a Grammy-winning symphony orchestra that performs in the Schermerhorn Symphony Center.
 The Tennessee Performing Arts Center is the home stage for the Nashville Ballet, Nashville Opera, Nashville Repertory Theater, and touring national productions.
 Of course the city is home to some of the best places in the country to hear live music such as the Ryman Auditorium, the Grand Ole Opry House, Bridgestone Arena, and Ascend Amphitheater.
 The Frist Center and Cheekwood Botanical Garden and Museum of Art host fantastic visual art exhibitions.

 Sports fans can delight in nearly year-round opportunities to cheer for Nashville’s teams.
 The NFL Tennessee Titans, NHL Nashville Predators, MLS Nashville SC and the AAA Nashville Sounds all call the city home.
 Vanderbilt University is a member of the Southeastern Conference and hosts some of the most exciting college teams in baseball, football, tennis and many other sports.
 For outdoor lovers, Nashville has 43 scenic parks and playgrounds that are only minutes away.
-The Warner Park complex alone comprises over 2,500 acres of fields, forests, and trails.
+The Warner Park complex alone comprises over 2,500 acres of fields, forests, and trails within the city.
 Radnor Lake is a sanctuary in the city, and Percy Priest lake is a favorite for boating, swimming, and fishing.
 Tennessee’s State Park system is comprised of 56 unique parks with trails, waterfalls, cabins, and campgrounds.
 The state is home to 12 National Parks, including the beautiful Great Smoky Mountain National Park.